-The Ketogenic Diet and Epilepsy: Does It Really Work?
+The Ketogenic Diet and Epilepsy

 Some seizures in children have no known cause.
-If these unprovoked seizures recur it may be called epilepsy.
+If these unprovoked seizures recur, it may be called epilepsy.
 Seizures can be stressful for the child and family.
 Medication can be an effective treatment for some, but others may need more help to control their seizures.

 A special diet called the Ketogenic Diet may help manage epilepsy in children, particularly with epilepsy that is resistant to medication.
-The diet requires significantly lower amount of carbohydrates and high amounts of fat.
-It can be a difficult diet to maintain but for some children the seizure control may be worth the effort.
+The diet requires lower amounts of carbohydrates and high amounts of fat.
+It can be a difficult diet to maintain, but for some children the seizure control may be worth the effort.
 Most doctors will have a person try the diet for up to 3 months to see if it works.
 If your child responds well to the diet and remains seizure-free for 2 years, your child may also slowly be transitioned to a more normal diet.

 Getting to Know the Ketogenic Diet

 Treatment of epilepsy was generally ineffective in the early 1900's.
-In the 1920s, it was found that fasting could reduce the number of seizures but it was not clear why.
+In the 1920s, it was found that fasting could reduce the number of seizures, but it was not clear why.
 Fortunately, anti-seizure medications were developed that helped the majority of people with epilepsy.
 As a result, dietary treatments lost popularity as a main treatment option for epilepsy.

 How it Works

 The diet mimics some effects of fasting on the body.
 Glucose (sugar) is the easiest source of energy for the body.
 Most of the glucose comes from carbohydrates that we eat.
 Once the glucose is burned off, the body uses fat as a source of energy.
 The use of fat creates a by-product called ketones.
 For reasons not completely understood, the ketones may reduce or eliminate seizures.
-Your body will also use body fat for fuel when you fast but fasting is clearly not a long term option.
+Your body will also use body fat for fuel when you fast, but fasting is clearly not a long term option.
 Having a diet with a high amount fat will have a similar effect of increasing ketone production.